bdcaf/vignetteEngineMake/README.md

 vignette consisting of several sub files as well as data that was reused, but not supposed to go into the repo or into the package.
-Also I would like the to use the framework from R to manage package dependencies as weel as loading scripts (`devtools::load_all`).
+Also I would like the to use the framework from R to manage package dependencies as well as loading scripts (`devtools::load_all`).

 Personally I know how to achieve this with Makefiles.
 There